Michigan Abortion Wait Time

 Following The Law

-You are required by law to receive the verbal State-scripted information and to receive or review the State-written version of abortion information 24 hours before your abortion appointment.
+You are required by law to receive or review the State-written version of abortion information 24 hours before your abortion appointment.

 You can count on us to not only follow the law, but to also welcome you into a comfortable and safe place to receive the most accurate information, most compassionate care and the highest quality medical treatment with the dignity and respect you deserve.